11bunno11/ternbook/README.md

 ##  Getting Started!!

-This project is optimized to be run on Replit and Render (for now, if you manged to like run on another service LMK and I'll update the README).
+This project is optimized to be run on Replit and Render (for now, if you managed to like run on another service LMK and I'll update the README).

 ### Prerequisites